Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 Meta uses Luminar, (No More Monthly Photoshop or Lightroom Fees) for all of her RAW Post Production Workflow, RAW Photo Editing and Watermarking.
 Luminar replaced a number of Meta’s RAW Processing Applications.
 Luminar has made Meta’s RAW Post Production Workflow much more efficient.

-Meta shoots her Sony Digital Cameras in RAW, ISO 50, Manual Mode, Manual Focus, Cloudy White Balance.
+Meta shoots her Sony Cameras in RAW, Native ISO 100 (No Sensor Amplification), Manual Mode, Manual Focus, Cloudy White Balance.
 Meta uses a Sturdy Tripod with a Remote Shutter Release.

 MENU –> 1 –> Quality –> RAW